otivisan22/my-portofolio/README.md

 - Open the project into VSCode
 - Open the 'index.html' into your default browser

-git clone git@github.com: https://github.com/otivisan22/updated_portofolio
+git clone git@github.com: https://otivisan22.github.io/my-portofolio/
-Updated_Portofolio
+my-portofolio
 code .

 # What I did?